hashkrish/se2001-notes/question_papers/23t2/endterm/set_1.md

 (c), (d)

+### Explanation

+- (c) there are multiple months in the line, this will output two lines, one with `17/2/1888, 7/May/1999` and another with `17/Feb/1888, 7/5/1999`.
+- (d) the month is in lowercase, the sed command is case-sensitive, so it will not match `Jul` with `jul`.

 <div style="page-break-after: always;"></div>

 ## Question 7 [MCQ] [6]

 In a text file named "numbers.txt", multiple lines contain numbers.
-You want to delete all lines that have a number greater than 100.
+You want to delete all lines that have a number greater than or equal to 100.
 Which sed command would you use?

 Hint: By default, SED uses the Basic Regular Expression Engine (BRE)